Becoming happy is like learning any skill. The more you work on it, the happier you'll be.

 "Happiness is a conscious choice, not an automatic response."
 Mildred Barthel

 That's because you can re-programme your subconscious.
-When you repeat the sentence to yourself through the day, your subconscious starts to believe it.
+When you repeat this sentence to yourself through the day, your subconscious starts to believe it.

 If you're not feeling particularly happy, try filling your mind with happy thoughts and acting as though you are happy.